 The monetary losses to cybercrime are just a part of the bigger picture.
 Cybercrime has also caused other problems such as emotional or psychological damage, identity theft, and loss of property.
 That being said preventing cybercrime should be a priority not just for the authorities, but also to businesses, organizations, and individual users.

 In order to avoid falling victim to cybercrime, it’s important for Internet users to find out about its many different forms.
-Here are some of the most common types of cybercrime and what can be done to stay protected from them.
+According to Darrin Giglio, long-time Manhasset NY private investigator, these are some of the most common types of cybercrime and what can be done to stay protected from them.

 - Identity Theft and Invasion of Privacy